osmphp/framework/doc/tutorials/02-flat-file-documentation-website.md

 # Flat File Documentation Website

-In this tutorial, you will create a **flat file documentation website** with Dubysa framework.
+In this tutorial, you will create a **flat file documentation website** with Osm framework.

-The main aim of this tutorial is to get your hands dirty developing the real application with Dubysa.
+The main aim of this tutorial is to get your hands dirty developing the real application with Osm.
-You will create and improve your application step by step, getting acquainted with Dubysa development principles and concepts.
+You will create and improve your application step by step, getting acquainted with Osm development principles and concepts.

 >**IMPORTANT:** Before you begin, check if your